 Boys ranches usually provide a fully accredited education that also uses independent study courses.
 All credits received transfer easily to any other school.
 The self-paced quality of the coursework suits our students well, making it possible for them to learn in the way they find best and catch up on any missed credits.
-Boys ranch believe the discipline of hard work and care for animals can play a key part in any successful education, and they communicate this in the classroom.
+Each boys ranch staff member believes that the discipline of hard work and care for animals can play a key part in any successful education, and they communicate this in the classroom.
 Additionally, vocational training topics can include automotive, construction, culinary, life skills, and ranching.

 Where Family Restoration is Paramount

 Lasting family restoration takes place only with the full cooperation of parents.
 Boys ranches usually invite parents to attend periodic family workshops for coaching, family therapy and to visit their child at our facility.
 Boys ranches provide frequent contact between parents and their children using tools such as letter writing, which promotes communication and strengthens relationships without the emotional charge of face-to-face interaction.